petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/web-content/web-content-articles/creating-web-content-articles.md

 ![Use the Not Visible to Guest Users icon to identify which articles have restrictions to their visibility.](./creating-web-content-articles/images/05.png)

-### Scheduling A Web Content Article's Publication for a Future Date
+## Scheduling A Web Content Article's Publication for a Future Date

+{bdg-secondary}`Liferay DXP 2024.Q2+/Portal 7.4 GA120+`

+!!! important
+    Currently, this feature is behind a release feature flag (LPD-15596).
+Read [Release Feature Flags](../../../system-administration/configuring-liferay/feature-flags.md#release-feature-flags) for more information.

 1. Follow the steps to [create a web content article](#creating-a-basic-web-content-article).